sladg/nextjs-lambda/README.md

 - Use lib/index.ts as single entry and export all paths/functions from it (including zip paths).
 - Consider using \*.svg, \*.png, \*.jpeg etc. as routing rule for Cloudfront to distinguish between assets and pages.
 - Add command for guessing version bumps from git commits & keywords, existing solutions are horendously huge, we just need a simple version bumping.

+# Disclaimer

+At this point, advanced features were not tested with this setup.
+This includes:

+- `GetServerSideProps`,
+- middleware,
+- ISR and fallbacks,
+- streaming,
+- custom babel configuration.

+I am looking for advanced projects implementing those features, so we can test them out!
+Reach out to me!